AdaCore/spark2014/docs/lrm/source/subprograms.rst

                    a control flow expression of a compound statement which contains such a procedure call.

+.. _tu-ghost_functions-16:

-#.
-A ghost procedure shall not have a non-ghost output.
+16. A ghost procedure shall not have a non-ghost output.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 6.1.6 VR A ghost procedure shall not have a non-ghost output.

+.. _etu-ghost_functions-vr:

 .. centered:: **Examples**